The Stroke Foundation supports stroke research in three different ways:

 - Building strong partnerships to improve stroke research outcomes

 - Leveraging all Stroke Foundation activities to deliver better outcomes for stroke care through research.
 This includes the consideration of work done in program planning and evaluation, better use of the extensive data held by the Stroke Foundation and a focus on research priority areas.

-- Long term community support (e.g. continuity of care, health services, and rehabilitation) with outcome measures beyond 6 months;
+- long term community support (e.g. continuity of care, health services, and rehabilitation) with outcome measures beyond 6 months;